-This post about gluten food tests contains an affiliate link.
+This post about gluten food tests contains affiliate links.

 The Nima Sensor gluten food tests have saved me from getting glutened this week… twice!
 I feel incredibly indebted to the company for offering me a tool that helps to keep me healthy and gluten-free.

 Let me share my two latest restaurant experiences with you – I conducted gluten food tests at both restaurants and had similar experiences at each.